Smoking in the United States military: Present-day smoking in the US military

 In 2005, the smoking rate of military personnel was found to be 32.2%, compared to the civilian rate of 21%.
-The higher smoking rate suggests that certain aspects of military may foster smoking.
-These factors include the demographic most likely to volunteer for service (ie those who enter the service are more likely to already be smokers), peer influence, combat stress, boredom, and easy access to cheap tobacco products.
+The higher smoking rate suggests that certain aspects of the military may foster smoking.
+These factors include the demographic most likely to volunteer for service (i.e. those who enter the service are more likely to already be smokers), peer influence, combat stress, boredom, and easy access to cheap tobacco products.
 Another factor that may lead to increased tobacco use is deployment.
 One study found that among nonsmokers, smoking initiation was observed in 1.3% of nondeployed personnel while 2.3% were observed in deployed personnel.
 Among past smokers, resumption of smoking occurred in 28.7% of non deployed personnel and 39.4% of deployed personnel, while smoking increased 44% among the former and 57% among the latter.
 US troops in Iraq and Afghanistan have been reported to smoke at twice the rate of other Americans.
 Even after leaving the service, many veterans continue to smoke as the prevalence of smoking among veterans has been reported to be 27% during 2003 to 2007, and military smoking is strongly associated with increased lifelong cigarette consumption.
 According to the National Survey on Drug Use and Health's 2010-2015 analysis, around 30% of the active duty service members use tobacco.
 Such high levels of smoking have led to significant costs to the Department of Defense.
 The costs of smoking among US military health care system beneficiaries have been estimated to be more than $900 million per year in 1995, with $584 million in direct health care costs and $346 million in lost productivity among active duty personnel.
 Suicide, which accounts for 13% of fatalities in the military, has also been tied to smoking, as the risk of suicide among military men was found to increase significantly with the number of cigarettes smoked daily.
 Smoking also affects training costs as smokers are more likely to be discharged during training, and are associated with $18 million per year in excess training costs for the US Air Force, and over $130 million per year for all service branches.